 “Dropbox Business lets us share relevant, up-to-date information with suppliers, contractors, and anyone else involved in a project.
 If we make changes to a file, everyone knows about it.
 Our lives have become a lot easier with these smoother processes in place.”

-Consistency and smoother workflows Ben & Jerry’s parent company, Unilever, decided to have DiTonto and his partners start using Dropbox Business to store and share files.
-Doing so allowed the company to keep files in one convenient place — while establishing more uniform processes around external sharing.
+Ben & Jerry’s parent company, Unilever, decided to have DiTonto and his partners start using Dropbox Business to store and share files.
 As DiTonto says, “Dropbox Business lets us share relevant, up-to-date information with suppliers, contractors, and anyone else involved in a project.
 If we make changes to a file, everyone knows about it.
 Our lives have become a lot easier with these smoother processes in place.”
 Dropbox Business has also helped solve pain points around sharing large files.
 Previously, files would have to be zipped or sent in a chain of emails, but now DiTonto and his team exchange them using shared links.
 The team has also started using Dropbox Paper to manage projects.
 "We create tasks, @mentions to assign them, and can easily embed Excel templates for store managers to use," DiTonto says.
 "In the past, this would all happen over email, but with Paper, it’s much easier to keep everyone on the same page.”

 Since relocating their files to Dropbox Business, the Ben & Jerry’s Retail Ops team has had more time to focus on moving scoop shop projects forward.
 Rather than having to hunt down misplaced files, employees and contractors can access what they need instantly, and maintain their momentum.
 “Because Australia is the benchmark for Ben & Jerry’s retail rollouts, I’ve had a lot of inquiries from colleagues in other markets about adopting the same timesaving methods we’ve put in place here,” says DiTonto.
 “Dropbox Business is the key to stopping wasteful conversations and giving individuals more autonomy.”
 By establishing new efficiencies, Dropbox Business has helped Ben & Jerry’s streamline retail launches — which ultimately supports the company’s growth and social mission.
 “We always want to make sure franchisees are getting what they paid for,” DiTonto adds.
 “Dropbox Business keeps us all in the same loop, working toward the same goal.
 It’s good for their business and for ours as a whole.”